Nature and Culture International plays leading role in protecting cultural and biodiversity in an area rapidly losing its forests.

 Huamboya Municipal Conservation Area is a result of collaboration between Nature and Culture International, local communities and the Municipal Government of Huamboya.
 The area was created with the generous financial support of the Andes Amazon Fund.

-With your help, Nature and Culture-Ecuador will continue to collaborate with the community and municipal government, developing and implementing the area’s Management Plan to ensure effective and lasting conservation impact.
+With your help, Nature & Culture-Ecuador will continue to collaborate with the community and municipal government, developing and implementing the area’s Management Plan to ensure effective and lasting conservation impact.

 Check out this video to learn more about this incredible area.